 I went on several dates in college and during those dates with potential suitors, I would discuss my dreams and I eagerly awaited a similar response, however, the conversation would quickly turn into college-life topics.
 It was about basketball, football, or the professors.
 I would entertain these conversations but they were never fulfilling.
 Although I became good friends with these potential suitors, I felt like my Prince Charming was still out there looking for me.

 Therefore, during a summer break when I ran into a much older man, (for the second time), I quickly dismissed him as a suitor and tried to entertain a friendship.
 He was the last thing on my mind.
-So, once I graduated college I took it as an opportunity to build that friendship.
+So, once I graduated from college I took it as an opportunity to build that friendship.
 It was odd because we were both interviewing for the same job.
 I, of course, got the job, however, I allowed the poor guy with the bruised ego to give me a ride home…only after everyone at my new job including the owner and her father gave him the thumbs up.

 They said he was a good guy who was really into books.
 I smiled as I saw him place his briefcase on his shoulder.
 I called my mom and told her that I was getting a ride from him.
 I gave his full name, car make, and model along with his license plate.
 I thought you could never be too careful (lol).
 During the ride home, we laughed and joked about the job and he congratulated me on taking-the-cake.